Parameterized and approximation complexity of the detection pair problem in graphs

 \section{Conclusion}

-We have obtained a polynomial-time $2$-approximation algorithm for \DPopt on trees, but perhaps this algorithmic upper bound could be improved to a PTAS?
+We have obtained a linear-time $2$-approximation algorithm for \DPopt on trees, but perhaps this algorithmic upper bound could be improved to a PTAS?
 It seems that the reduction of~\cite{FHY15} does not show the inapproximability of \DPopt for any constant greater than one.
 Therefore, it remains to settle the exact approximation complexity of \DPopt on trees.

-We also do not know whether the factor $2^{O(k\log k)}$ in our FPT algorithm for \DPdec could be improved to, say, single-exponential FPT time $2^{O(k)}$.
-For this, the bottleneck is our use of Lemma~\ref{lemm:subtree-no-listener} in Phase~1 and Phase~2c in which we search through all possible subsets of size~$k$ of some set of size $O(k^c)$ with $c\leq 3$.
-Also note that our FPT algorithm is quadratic in $n$, because of Phase~1 where we check whether there is a solution with a unique listener.
-Can this be done in linear time?
+As a second question, can the factor $2^{O(k\log k)}$ in our FPT algorithm for \DPdec be improved to single-exponential FPT time $2^{O(k)}$ (or even sub-exponential time $2^{o(k)}$)?
+For this, the bottleneck is our use of Lemma~\ref{lemm:subtree-no-listener} in the preliminary phase and in Phase~3 of the algorithm, during which we search through all possible subsets of size~$k$ of some sets of size $O(k^2)$ and $O(k^3)$, respectively.
+Moreover, it is perhaps possible to obtain a linear running-time (in terms of $n$) by reducing the running-time of the preliminary phase.

-As an extension of our results, it would be of interest to determine whether, on further graph classes, \DPopt is constant factor approximable and whether \DPdec is FPT.
+As an extension of our results, it would be of interest to determine whether, on further graph classes, \DPopt is constant-factor approximable and whether \DPdec is FPT.
 One natural research direction is to consider the class of planar graphs or its subclasses, the outerplanar graphs and the series-parallel graphs (that is, graphs of treewidth~$2$).
 These three classes contain all trees.
 Although both questions are settled in the affirmative for \DSopt and \DSdec (see~\cite{dom:advancedtopics} and~\cite{DF13,N06}), as far as we know they also remain open for \MDopt and \MDdec (though, a polynomial-time algorithm exists for \MDopt on outerplanar graphs~\cite{DPSV12}).

-\paragraph{Acknowledgements.} We wish to thank Bert L. Hartnell for sharing the manuscript~\cite{FHY15} with us.
+\paragraph{Acknowledgements.} We thank the anonymous referees for their careful reading and valuable comments.
+We wish to thank Bert L. Hartnell for sharing the manuscript~\cite{FHY15} with us.
 Moreover we acknowledge the financial support of the programme ''IdEx Bordeaux -- CPU (ANR-10-IDEX-03-02)''.